 A volunteer organization called TEAM Punta Gorda offers a free bike loaner program.
-There's an 18-mile bicycle and pedestrian trail system called Punta Gorda Pathways was recently completed, connecting the city’s parks, neighborhoods and commercial areas.
+An 18-mile bicycle and pedestrian trail system called Punta Gorda Pathways connects the city’s parks, neighborhoods and commercial areas.
 There are four bicycle routes around the city, with the longest route being 31 miles.

 An animal rehabilitation program, Peace River Wildlife Center takes care of orphaned, displaced, and injured native wildlife species.
 The center admits around 2,000 “patients” annually and most are released to their natural habitats once healed.
 Guided tours are offered regularly through the day or a self-guided tour brochure is available.